 The database covers most HIV medicines, in particular those that are, or have been, included in the WHO model List of Essential Medicines (EML) or in the WHO treatment guidelines.
 For TB and hepatitis C, MedsPaL includes new medicines under patents that are in the WHO EML or WHO treatment guidelines.
 We also include promising new medicines or medicines in late-stage development for all three diseases.
-We update the database periodically to include new HIV, HCV or TB medicines as they are developed or included in the WHO EML or relevant guidelines.
+In addition, in December 2017 MedsPaL was expanded to include patented medicines in other disease areas that are included in the WHO Model List of Essential Medicines, such as those used for the treatment of cancer.
+We update the database periodically to include relevant medicines as they are developed or included in the WHO EML or relevant guidelines.

 We identify patents relevant to the selected medicines from three main sources:

 We provide the source of the patent family under ‘Patent Identification Source’ in each patent card.
 However, as noted in the disclaimer, patent information provided by MedsPaL is not a ‘freedom-to-operate’ analysis: some patents or patent families may be missing, while others displayed by MedsPaL may not prevent generic competition.

 MedsPaL includes patent and licensing information for low and middle-income countries as defined by the World Bank, for which patent data could be obtained.
 In addition, we have also included some high-income countries that only recently changed from middle-income country status.